Money

 Body

-These grants and other programs could help you finance a wheelchair van, scooter, wheelchair lift, adaptive driving equipment, or other mobility product.
-Select your state on the map to see the available grants to apply for in your state.
+These grants and programs may help you pay for a wheelchair van, scooter, lift, or other mobility equipment.
+Choose your state on the map to see what’s available.

 People with Spinal Cord Injury